duke-compsci308-spring2016/lab_rps/DESIGN.md

 CompSci 308 : RPS Design
+By: David Yan (dwy3) and Srikar Pyda (sp285)
 ===================

 > This is the link to the Lab Description: